lucashgrifoni/MyPortfolio-LucasGrifoni/README.md

 I have led and implemented Application Security & DevSecOps strategies in sectors such as finance, aviation, telecommunications, and healthcare.

-🔍 **I like to...**
+🔍 **I like to...** <br>

-- 🔹 Connect technical depth with strategic thinking;
+🔹 Connect technical depth with strategic thinking;<br>
-- 🔹 Help development, operations, and product teams make secure decisions without compromising agility and quality;
+🔹 Help development, operations, and product teams make secure decisions without compromising agility and quality; <br>
-- 🔹 Bring clarity, structure, and a "security-first" mindset to complex environments;
+🔹 Bring clarity, structure, and a "security-first" mindset to complex environments; <br>
-- 🔹 I don’t just think about tools — I value culture, metrics, and impact;
+🔹 I don’t just think about tools — I value culture, metrics, and impact.

 ---